ENI Cross-border Cooperation Programme

 15. Are the travels to other locations outside the eligible area eligible?

 Costs outside the eligible area are not eligible.
 In line with section 2.1.3 of the Guidelines for Applicants for the 3rd Call for Proposals the projects may not be implemented in regions other than those defined in point 1.2 as Programme eligible area.

 18. Can we submit unofficial translations of the documents?

 Unofficial translations are accepted as well, but in any case, such a translation has to be certified by the legal representative of either the Lead Applicant or by the other Applicants on the case.
 Translations are not requested for any of the documents.
 However, English summary shall be submitted in the following cases: The Statutes or Articles of association of the Lead Applicant and Applicant organisation(s) shall be provided in original language accompanied with brief English summary (max.
 1 page), reflecting the main content.
 The full feasibility study and Environmental Impact Assessment may be submitted in original language accompanied with brief English summary, reflecting the main content.

 19. Can we get more information on the state aid rules?

 State aid rules apply only to measures that satisfy all of the criteria listed in Article 107(1) of the Treaty, and in particular the followings:

 The recipient of the aid is an “undertaking”, which is carrying out an economic activity regardless of their legal status and regardless of whether they aim to make a profit or not.

 The applicant shall examine every planned activity within the project.
 Economic activity may mean that the beneficiary provides service or sells products for payment.
 For example if the beneficiary undertakes to renew a church within the project and then sells tickets to visitors, it may mean economic activity.
-If the price of the ticket covers the maintenance costs then its not state aid relevant activity.
+If the price of the ticket covers the maintenance costs then it is not state aid relevant activity.